rupeshs/fastsdcpu/Readme.md

 ![Screenshot](https://raw.githubusercontent.com/rupeshs/fastsdcpu/main/fastsdcpu-screenshot.png)

 ## Features
-- Supports 256,512,768 image sizes
+ - Image Sizes: Customize your images with support for 256, 512, and 768 sizes.
-- Supports Windows and Linux
+ - Platform Compatibility: Seamlessly run the application on both Windows and Linux.
-- Saves images
-- Settings to control,steps,guidance and seed
-- Added safety checker setting
+ - Save Your Creations: Easily save your edited images with the built-in save feature.
+ - Fine-Tune Settings: Take control of your editing process with adjustable settings for the number of steps, guidance, and seed.

+## Safety First:
+ - Enhanced Safety Checker: Ensuring your creations are worry-free.

+## Maximum Potential:
-- Maximum inference steps increased to 25
+ - Push the Limits: Maximum inference steps extended to 25.
-- OpenVINO support
+ - OpenVINO Magic: Exclusive support for OpenVINO - Thanks to deinferno's contribution.
+ - Windows Wonder: Enjoy a 50% speed boost, with a single 512x512 image generated in just 10 seconds on a Core i7-12700.

 ## OpenVINO support